radius-project/radius/docs/content/contributing/code/tests/running-deploy-tests.md

 When you're running locally with this configuration, the tests will use your locally selected Radius environment and your local copy of `rad`.

-You do not need to configure any environment variables to run the tests from your machine.
-You may want to configure `RP_DEPLOY` and `RP_IMAGE` to deploy a private build of your RP.

 ## Adding new test clusters